kasuken/BlazorKit.CopyToClipboard/README.md

 ![](https://countrush-prod.azurewebsites.net/l/badge/?repository=kasuken.BlazorKitCopyToClipoard)

-A Blazor library for loading spinners.
+A Blazor library to add a Copy to Clipboard button to your application.

 It's a beta version.